sshaw/export-pull-requests/README.md

 #### Token

-The API token can also be given by:
+The API token can be set by:

 * `EPR_TOKEN` environment variable
 * `epr.token` setting in `.gitconfig`